 Cayman Cookout: The Lowdown

-I’d strongly argue the Cayman Cookout has become the adult version of spring break.
+I’d strongly argue the Cayman Cookout has become the adult version of spring break., making it one of the best things to do in Grand Cayman!
 Except this time you have money and better taste.
 This isn’t your 2 buck chuck wine event, not even close.
 The Cayman Cookout is an elevated experience in dining.
 A lot of the VIP guests I met that had been coming for years were on a first name basis with the organizers and celebrity chefs.
 It becomes a tight nit crew – I hope everyone remembers me next year!

 I was pleasantly surprised when meeting people that they had been coming for years and they all knew each other from prior events.
 The camaraderie of the event is unmatched.
 Almost like an exclusive foodie club, except its open to the public and always looking for new recruits.